The Aviation Law Review: Italy

 i Licensed activities

 Within the EU, international and domestic air services are governed by Regulation (EC) No. 1008/2008 (and subsequent amendments), which provides market access to all carriers who have obtained an operating licence, as well as an air operator's certificate.
 This principle was also adopted by the Italian legislator in 2005 and 2006 as it modified the rules of the INC, stipulating services that are allowed to be performed by air carriers.
-These include air transport services to passengers and carrying of mail and cargo on scheduled and non-scheduled flights on intra-Community routes by carriers who have obtained an operating licence, and previously a certificate (AOC), according to the provisions laid down in the INC and in EU legislation.
+These include air transport services to passengers and carrying of mail and cargo on scheduled and non-scheduled flights on intra-Community routes by carriers who have obtained an operating licence, and previously a certificate (an AOC), according to the provisions laid down in the INC and in EU legislation.

 ENAC is the body responsible for the issuance of the AOC.
 The certificate proves that the operator has the professional ability and the organisation necessary to ensure the exercise of its aircraft in a safe condition for the aviation activities specified therein (Article 777 of the INC).
 ENAC establishes, through its own internal rules, the content, limitations and procedures for the issuance, renewal and changes, if any, to the AOC.
 The Regulation governing ENAC's issuance of a national AOC for air transport undertakings is also applicable to air carriers performing helicopter operations.

-For the issuance of the licence, ENAC requires the operator to submit evidence of the administrative, financial and insurance requirements referred to in Regulation (EC) No. 1008/2008 and Regulation (EC) No. 785/2004, proof of availability of one or more aircraft on the basis of a property deed or under a contract for the use of the aircraft previously approved by ENAC.
+For the issuance of the licence, ENAC requires the operator to submit evidence of the administrative, financial and insurance requirements referred to in Regulation (EC) No. 1008/2008 and Regulation (EC) No. 785/2004, and proof of availability of one or more aircraft on the basis of a property deed or under a contract for the use of the aircraft previously approved by ENAC.

 In accordance with Article 779 INC, within one year from the issuance of the licence, and every two years thereafter, ENAC must recheck all the requirements in terms of ownership, control, financial support, guarantees, etc.

-Furthermore, on 17 November 2017 ENAC issued a Regulation regarding fire-fighting air operations in Italy.
+Furthermore, on 17 November 2017 ENAC issued a regulation regarding fire-fighting air operations in Italy.
 This Regulation sets out the rules applicable to the release, maintenance, limitations and revocation of the firefighting air operator certificate (COAN).
-The COAN is mandatory to perform this type of flight operations, which ENAC defines as: 'air operations devoted to fire-fighting, including flights for observation and finding of fires, spread of extinguishing and retardant products, transport of specialised personnel and flight training'.
+The COAN is mandatory to perform this type of flight operations, which ENAC defines as 'air operations devoted to fire-fighting, including flights for observation and finding of fires, spread of extinguishing and retardant products, transport of specialised personnel and flight training'.

-In order to obtain the COAN, the applicant must comply with several requirements regarding the place of business, citizenship and professional ethics of the legal representative and the board members, nationality of the operator, operator's financial means, registration of the aircraft, aircraft's property, airworthiness certificate and insurance coverage.
+To obtain the COAN, the applicant must comply with several requirements regarding the place of business, citizenship and professional ethics of the legal representative and the board members, nationality of the operator, operator's financial means, registration of the aircraft, aircraft's property, airworthiness certificate and insurance coverage.

 ii Ownership rules

 ENAC issues the air carrier's licence according to Regulation (EC) No. 1008/2008 (Article 778 of the INC) and the EC interpretative guidelines (2017/C 191/01) dated 16 June 2017.
 The licence is granted to undertakings established in Italy whose effective control, through a shareholding majority, is owned directly or through majority ownership by a Member State or nationals of EU Member States and whose main activity is air transport in isolation or in combination with any other commercial operations of aircraft or the repair or maintenance of aircraft.
-Moreover, air carriers must own a valid certificate of airworthiness issued by ENAC and one or more aircraft being its property or leased as provided by paragraph 4 (c) of ENAC Circular No. EAL-16 of 23 December 2015.
+Moreover, air carriers must own a valid certificate of airworthiness issued by ENAC for one or more aircraft being its property or leased as provided by Paragraph 4 (c) of ENAC Circular No. EAL-16 of 23 December 2015.
 In addition, air carriers must provide satisfactory evidence of administrative, financial and insurance requirements, as provided by Regulation No. 1008/2008.

-Finally, it is worth highlighting that, in its Work Programme 2020, the European Commission highlights – among the new initiatives to be taken within the aviation services package's policy objective – the necessity to revise ownership and control rules in order to help air carriers to mitigate the economic impact of the crisis on the air transport sector.
+Finally, it is worth highlighting that, in its Work Programme 2020, the European Commission has highlighted – among the new initiatives to be taken within the aviation services package's policy objective – the necessity to revise ownership and control rules in order to help air carriers to mitigate the economic impact of the crisis on the air transport sector.

 iii Foreign carriers